hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Integrations.md

 # Integrations

-The Integrations page allows you to integrate with 3rd-party external providers and configure a multitude of external, social authentications within GameSparks platform.
+The Integrations page allows you to integrate with 3rd-party external providers and configure a multitude of external, social authentications within the GameSparks platform.
 The set up process for most Integrations is straightforward - you simply need to enter the *App Id* and the *App Secret* supplied by the external provider for your game.

 ## Managing External Integrations